wellsling68/Wells_BlueStampPortfolio/index.md

 | Wells L | Saratoga High School | Electrical Engineering | Rising Junior

 <img src="Wells L (1).png" width="500" height="420">

 # Modifications
 For my modification, I wanted to make my pen plotter able to draw in color.
 To start, I wanted to see if this had been done before by searching for this modification online.
 To my suprise, I found a very well documented <a href="https://www.instructables.com/Tims-10-Colour-Plotter-Pen/">article</a> on Instructables detailing the steps to make the pen plotter draw in color.
 The article provided 3d printable models that I could download and implement onto my machine, saving me the time I would have needed to design my own model.

+I faced many challenges while working on this modification, including some I had not anticipated.
+One of the challenges was with my 3D printed parts.
+Because I did not have experience with CAD before, the tool holder, which I had modified to mount onto my existing plotter, had to be reprinted 5 times since I made many errors while cadding.
+This led to a lot of time being wasted, since each part took anywhere from 30 minutes to 1.5 hours.
+After assembling all of the 3D printed parts, I found myself with an unexpected issue: the color changing module was too heavy.
+To fix this, I came up with 3 solutions.
+The first was to reprint the parts with less infill to hopefully make it lighter (10% --> 5%).
+The second was to add a baseplate which would not only hold the paper while plotting but also support the pen as it moved.
+The last was to add counterweights to the pen's guide rail, which would prevent the plotter from tipping over.

+Unfortunately, I was not able to fully complete the color switching mechanism at Bluestamp.
+This is due to my board not having GPIO (General Purpose Input/Output) pins which my geared DC motor could use.
+The best solution I came up before Bluestamp ended was to manually power the DC motor with a 9V battery whenever I wanted to change colors.
 <!--# Demo Night Presentation

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SiCJL7baP7g?si=7E9pX54SVRi4F1Ub" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>